 We analyse the all-pay auction with incomplete information and variance-averse bidders.
-We characterise the symmetric equilibrium for general distributions of valuations and any number of bidders.
+We characterise the unique symmetric equilibrium for general distributions of valuations and any number of bidders.
 Variance aversion is a sufficient assumption to predict that high-valuation bidders increase their bids relative to the risk-neutral case while low types decrease their bid.
-Considering an asymmetric two-player environment with uniform valuations, we show that a more variance-averse type always bids higher than her less variance-averse counterpart.
-Utilising our analytical bidding functions we discuss all-pay auctions with variance-averse bidders from a designer’s perspective.
-We extend our basic model to include noisy signals and allow for the possibility of variance-seeking preferences and type-dependent attitudes towards risk.
+Considering an asymmetric two-player environment with uniformly distributed valuations, we show that a variance-averse player always bids higher than her risk-neutral opponent with the same valuation.
+Utilising our analytically derived bidding functions we discuss all-pay auctions with variance-averse bidders from an auction designer’s perspective.
+We briefly consider possible extensions of our model, including noisy signals, type-dependent attitudes towards risk, and variance-seeking preferences.